 Trust also goes both ways.
 Nobody likes a micro-manager.
 You hired the individuals on your team because you deemed them capable of doing the jobs you need them to...right?

-If you've properly communicated what you need done and how you'd like them to do it, you need to trust they're going to listen and have the skills to get it done right!
+If you've properly communicated what you need to be done and how you'd like them to do it, you need to trust they're going to listen and have the skills to get it done right.

 You can't be everywhere all the time.
 If you've hired employees that you don't feel confident can accomplish tasks without you around, it might be time to reconsider your hiring qualifications.

 Be fair.
 Don't play favorites just because you're best friends with Sally's dad.
-Your employees notice, and to be honest, you're not doing Sally any favors, as she'll likely be excluded from the team bond you want everyone to have because they'll resent her.
+Your employees notice, and to be honest, you're not doing Sally any favors as she'll likely be excluded from the team bond you want everyone to have because they'll start to resent her.
 Give everyone the same opportunities to succeed.

 That being said, fairness also means rewarding those that deserve it.
-It's important to recognize staff members who put in the extra hours and out of their way create amazing customer experiences for your guests should be recognized.
+It's important to recognize staff members who put in the extra hours and go out of their way to create amazing customer experiences for your guests.
 It wouldn't be fair to promote a sub-par employee just because you like them as a person, right?

 At the end of the day, you're running a business.
 One that you wish to be successful not just in the short-term, but for years to come.

 Give each of your employees the same opportunities to succeed, but make sure to recognize the ones that decide to take advantage of the opportunity.